ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 \end{aligned}
 $$

-Which is so simple that it felt worth mentioning.
-After all this is all a projection is: if it removes one dimension from a vector, of course there's a basis in which it preserves the other two dimensions but gets rid of one, right?
-It is often helpful to imagine coordinates like this to make the algebra more concrete (much more on this some other day...).
-But mostly we will not use this form.
+This is, I think the best way.
+It's how I think about projections in my head: invent a basis, even if you have no way of getting it easily, and use it freely so that everything is nice and diagonal.
+It is often helpful to imagine coordinates like this because it makes the algebra so much more concrete ( ore on this some other day...).
+But mostly we will not use this form; I just wanted to show it.

 -------